 If you are unable to obtain a quotation online because your risk information is not suitable for an auto-quote, leave your details in the fields when asked and we will call or email to obtain more information.
 We will then provide the most competitive quotation by email.

 Professional indemnity premiums are calculated using a range of important risk factors which will typically include:

 - Occupation and type of work undertaken

-- Fee income
+- Fee income or turnover

 Low risk occupations with small turnover can usually buy cover quickly and easily online.
 Higher risk and larger firms will be underwritten individually and will complete a proposal form which an Underwriter will consider in detail.
 They will also look at the firm’s website or they may even look deeper online into a firm’s background.